9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

         addBalance a b = (a+) `liftM` readTVar (balance b)
 ```

-Let\'s write a small function that exercises this.
+Let's write a small function that exercises this.

 ``` example
 tryBogusSale = do